Can the IRS Take Your Passport?

 - Paying the tax debt through a legal settlement with the Department of Justice;

 - Suspending collection action by the IRS through an innocent spouse claim; or

 - Requesting a Collection Due Process Hearing with a levy.

-A taxpayer under the following situations should not be at risk for having their passport rights impacted.
+A taxpayer in the following situations should not be at risk of impacting their passport rights.